| Ever try to talk about God at a bar? Faith and clubs may seem unlikely companions, but

 my dad's band" - an ensemble facetiously dubbed 'Potter Zye.'
 Dad next encouraged him to lead worship songs

+for the youth group at church, and Callahan's talent grew from there.
 The songs on Shine Through the Stars center around trying to live a life of conscience and conviction

 amid a society where that pursuit can be polarizing.
 Writing candidly from his own experience, Callahan